Recent Examples of shogun from the Web

 The Sengoku period ended with the victory of Tokugawa Ieyasu, and his ascension to the rank of shogun, (supreme ruler of Japan) which marked the beginning of a long period of peace, and the establishment of the Tokugawa shogunate.

 When the ruling shogun was overthrown, Japan began a crash program in economic modernization.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'shogun.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Origin of SHOGUN
+Origin and Etymology of shogun

-Seen & Heard
+Seen and Heard